ekamperi/ekamperi.github.io/_posts/2021-12-20-short-to-long-stick-ratio.md

 ### Introduction
 Hola!
 Long time no see!
 In the past months, I've been very busy working as a machine learning engineer at [Chronicles Health](https://www.chronicles.health/), a digital health company, on a course to revolutionize the management of inflammatory bowel disease.

 But I'm back!
 However, today's post won't cover some fancy machine learning algorithm or data science topic.
 Instead, let me tell you about a neat little problem I found on the Internet (credits to [Gianni Sarcone](https://www.wikiwand.com/en/Gianni_A._Sarcone)).
-It turns out that, as many people, I've become extremely good at Google'ing stuff, but less so at thinking for myself.
-So, I decided to solve this cute little puzzle in the traditional "analog" way, with pen and paper :)
+It turns out that, like many people, I've become extremely good at googling stuff but less so at thinking for myself.
+So, I decided to solve this cute little puzzle in the traditional "analog" way, with pen and paper, without any online help :)

 ### Problem statement
 **Suppose that we throw 10.000 rods against a rock, and they break at random places.
 What is the average ratio of the length of the short piece to the length of the long piece?**